Terminator 2 (console): Console

 The typical retail set included the system, two detachable controllers (both with "turbo" buttons, which meant 4 buttons in total), a light gun, which also based on the original Nintendo gun accessory except for the design, a power supply and an RF cable.
 The console had a built-in RF modulator, as well as mono audio and composite video through RCA connectors.
 The system itself was powered by an NES-on-a-chip ASIC, otherwise known as an NOAC.
-It usually outputs video in PAL format, however it can be output in various video systems such as NTSC with some slight modifications.
+Like many Famiclones of the era, the NOACs often exhibit various issues, such as the swapped duty cycle bug where the 50% pulse wave and 25% pulse wave are swapped and have problems with 4 screen mirroring.
+It primarily outputs video in PAL format, however other video formats such as NTSC can be achieved with some slight modifications.
 The system uses a 60-pin cartridge connector for games and is compatible with most Famicom games (and 72-pin NES cartridges via an adapter).
 A cartridge removal lever was included like with the original Famicom.
 The system could include built-in games, however the most common versions were bundled with multi-game cartridges such as "1000000 in 1" or "9999999 in 1", supposedly featuring a million games, only a small number of which actually being separate games and the rest just being renamed versions of the latter.
 Usually these were popular games such as Super Mario Bros. or Duck Hunt.
 Occasionally they were renamed, possibly in an attempt to avoid lawsuits.